1. Look Around.

 The Career Engagement Team sponsors research commmunities.
 Get involved at www.careerengagementnetwork.org.

-When you become aware of your aptitudes and abilities, and of your interests and values, you will discover your Core Competencies.
-Spend some time every day feeding them with new challenges and using them as the beacon for your caeer journey.
+When you become aware of your best abilities, and of your interests and values, you will discover your Core Competencies.
+Spend some time every day feeding them with new challenges.
+They can be a beacon for your career journey.

 |1.
 Estimating how long food would last.||Estimating||Explore|